Best Lovecraftian Games 2025

 However, Sundered can be unpredictable, which can be both a good and a bad thing.
 Some of the levels are procedurally generated, and they automatically rearrange themselves every time the player dies, but most will agree that procedurally generated levels are noticeably less engaging than hand-crafted ones.
 Moreover, the game features randomly-spawning hordes of enemies, and while this can be good for keeping you on your guard, it can also get monotonous after a time and lead to some irritating deaths.

-At the end of the day, while it can’t compete with some of the superior Metroidvania games out there, Sundered is a competently put-together game with stunning graphics and some good boss fights, plus it’s one of the few games of this kind that feature Lovecraftian horror.
+At the end of the day, while it can’t compete with some of the superior Metroidvania games out there, Sundered is a skillfully put-together game with stunning graphics and some good boss fights, plus it’s one of the few games of this kind that feature Lovecraftian horror.

 Conclusion